nwillc/goraft/README.md

 # Go Raft

-A toy Raft consensus protocol implementation in Go.
+A toy Raft consensus protocol implementation in Go using gRPC communications.